Barotrauma: Inner ear

 Inner ear barotrauma (IEBt), though much less common than MEBT, shares a similar external cause.
 Mechanical trauma to the inner ear can lead to varying degrees of conductive and sensorineural hearing loss as well as vertigo.
 It is also common for conditions affecting the inner ear to result in auditory hypersensitivity.
 Two possible mechanisms are associated with forced Valsalva manoeuvre.
 In the one, the Eustachian tube opens in response to the pressure, and a sudden rush of high pressure air into the middle ear causes stapes footplate dislocation and inward rupture of the oval or round window.
-In the other, the tube remains closed and increased cerebrospinal fluit pressure is transmitted through the cochlea and causes outward rupture of the round window.
+In the other, the tube remains closed and increased cerebrospinal fluid pressure is transmitted through the cochlea and causes outward rupture of the round window.

 Inner ear barotrauma can be difficult to distinguish from Inner ear decompression sickness.
 Both conditions manifest as cochleovestibular symptoms.
 The similarity of symptoms makes differential diagnosis difficult, which can delay appropriate treatment or lead to inappropriate treatment.

 Nitrogen narcosis, oxygen toxicity, hypercarbia, and hypoxia can cause disturbances in balance or vertigo, but these appear to be central nervous system effects, not directly related to effects on the vestibular organs.
 High-pressure nervous syndrome during heliox compression is also a central nervous system dysfunction.
 Inner ear injuries with lasting effects are usually due to round window ruptures, often associated with Valsalva maneuver or inadequate middle ear equalisation.
-Inner ear barotraume is often concurrent with middle ear barotrama as the external causes are generally the same.
+Inner ear barotrauma is often concurrent with middle ear barotrauma as the external causes are generally the same.
 A variety of injuries may be present, which may include inner ear haemorrhage, intralabyrinthine membrane tear, perilymph fistula, and other pathologies.